-Figure 5: a) Real insurance cycle in terms of the Rate-on-Line index (same as Figure 1). b) Insurance cycle as generated by the ABM, re-scaled to the same magnitude as in panel (a) and over a shorter span of time in comparison to the previous figure.
+Figure 5: a) Real insurance cycle in terms of the Rate-on-Line index (same as Figure 1). b) Insurance cycle as generated by the ABM, re-scaled to the same magnitude as in panel (a) and over a shorter span of tie in comparison to the previous figure.
 We had to rescale because the algorithm used for computing this is not public, but the range of variation of the period and amplitude are similar.

-Figure 6: Comparison of insurance cycles based on identical time series of risk events but where the firms use different numbers of risk models.
-Premiums are higher when few models are used, and the period of the insurance cycle seems to be longer in the case of one risk model.
+Figure 6: Comparison of insurance cycles resulting with identical risk events in different risk model diversity settings.
+The insurance cycle seems to be longer in the case of one risk model.
 The volatility/capital ratio is similar in all cases.

-Figure 7: Number of non-insured risks as a function of time, demonstrating that more risks are ensured when there is a diversity of different models.
+Figure 7: Number of non-insured risks as a function of time.
 Ensemble simulation with 400 replications for each risk model diversity settings.
 Margin of safety is $\mu=2$.
 Time steps 1, 200-4, 000 (months) are shown (transient in time setps 1-1, 199 removed).
 Ensemble means are shown as solid lines.
 The interquartile ranges of the settings with one (red) and two (blue) risk models are depicted as shaded areas.
 (The overlap of both areas is shaded in magenta.)

-Figure 8: Number of operational insurance firms, showing the more firms survive when more models are used (though this is not true for reinsurers).
+Figure 8: Number of operational insurance firms.
 See caption for Figure 7.

 Figure 9: Amount of excess capital (beyond the capital required to cover currently underwritten contacts).
 This provides a measure of the capacity to write additional business.
-When more models are used there is more available capital.
 See caption for Figure 7.